What causes arthritis to flare up?

 Get up and do arthritis prevention exercise

 It’s chilly outside?
 Walk around your house.
 Does your bike have a flat tire?
-Run around your neighbourhood.
+Run around your neighborhood.
 The gym is closed?
 Workout at home.
 Don’t make excuses not to exercise even for at least 15 minutes.
 Play with your kids (or your dog), pop in a pilates DVD or clean your whole house.
 These arthritis prevention activities can give your body the much-needed exercise that you need on a daily basis.

 Don’t forget to snack every three hours while still controlling your weight